ayetpyae/DH110/assignment03/README.md

   - Rely on Google's generated list to word questions better.

 ## Step 6: Reflection
 I enjoyed the contextual inquiry process because it allowed me to make observations and learn from users freely.
 I learned a great deal about the users’ perspective and how they approach things.
 This activity allowed me to detach myself from the Nevada Department of Education website that I have been analyzing thus far and understand the users who would go onto websites like that.
+Much of my conversation and discussion was focused on the general topic of K-12 education, instead of the Nevada Department of Education website.
+It was important to get a better understanding of how users thought about this topic and how they gathered information on the topic.
+The user confirmed my initial thoughts about different government websites.
+She used words like outdated, formal, and cluttered to describe the California Department of Education.
+However, I also learned a lot from her behavior, which I have listed in the section above.
+Overall, it was a good learning experience as it allowed me to move away from my own lens and personal biases and gave me insight into this topic.